DaveBurman-MSFT/mcscatblog/.github/instructions/posts.instructions.md

 - If the file contains a closing YAML Front Matter block, ensure it is appropriate for the post.
 This will generally be a thought-provoking statement or question designed to spark public conversation, generate a suggestion if one is missing.

 ## Output
+- State that a comprehensive, The Custom Engine blog post specific code review has been completed using Github Copilot with custom instructions
 - Compose a detailed review of the post, broken down into main sections for Quality and Technical Review.
 Structure the quality section into subsections, corresponding to the aforementioned revew categories.
 - Ensure scores are output for each section of the quality review
 - If any mandatory post information is found to be missing in the Techincal Review, endure this is made clear to the user, using error message-like styling.